podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 fn visit_stmt(&mut self, node: &swc_ecma_ast::Stmt) { ... }
 ```

-I won't go into detail as to what they do specifically, but basically, they
+I won't go into detail as to what they do specifically, [you can look into that
-recursively visit the AST nodes and convert them into my IR.
+yourself][5] but short: they recursively visit the AST nodes and convert them

-I call this step "parsing".
-I know it's not the right word, but I didn't know
+into my IR.
+In the codebase I call this step "parsing", even though it's not
-what else to call it.
+really parsing, but it's close enough.

 I came up with a trait called `ToIR`